Salute to Service Award

 USAA Supports Salute to Service

 The NFL does not profit from the sale or auction of Salute to Service - identified merchandise.
-In 2013, the NFL donated more than $1.5 million for the NFL’s three military appreciation nonprofit partners: Pat Tillman Foundation (PTF), USO and the Wounded Warrior Project (WWP).
+In 2015, the NFL donated more than $4.5 million to its military non-profit partners, designated by the NFL.
 This year, funds will be raised through two primary channels: NFL Auction and the sale of Salute to Service- identified merchandise at retail.

-NFL Auction: 100% of proceeds from Salute to Service products auctioned on NFL Auction go directly to the three non-profit organizations listed above.
+NFL Auction: 100% of proceeds from Salute to Service products auctioned on NFL Auction go directly to the NFL’s military non-profit partners.

-At Retail: 100% of the NFL’s proceeds from Salute to Service product sales go to the three organizations listed above.
+At Retail: 100% of the NFL’s proceeds from Salute to Service product sales go to the NFL’s military non-profit partners.

 BACKGROUND ON RETAIL/LICENSED PRODUCT: